 The first step to improving the performance of your website is to measure it.
 Measuring the performance requires specific tools, and ongoing monitoring is a must if you want to be alerted if your changes are improving the performance or if performance is degraded over time.

-In either case, we suggest using a cloud-based website monitoring so you can focus on growing your business instead of building or managing your own tools.
-Sematext Cloud offers solutions for both synthetic and real user monitoring.
+In either case, we suggest using cloud-based website monitoring so you can focus on growing your business instead of building or managing your own tools.
+Sematext Cloud offers solutions for both synthetic monitoring and real user monitoring.
 Try it free for 14 days!

 Improving website performance can be challenging, especially with the vast differences in devices, connectivity, browsers, and operating systems, but it will have a significant positive impact on your business if your business relies on your website as one of the main channels for reaching your customers.